DeityVengy/Star_Wars_Genesis_V3_for_Starfield_1.12.32/README.md

 ## **Starfield Custom.ini File** <br />
 If you don't have it already, create a StarfieldCustom.ini at: " C:\Users\UserName\Documents\My Games\Starfield" AND "Starfield\profiles\Default" in your MO2 directory. <br />
 Download the StarfieldCustom.ini file in this Github repository and replace yours.
 You can also find the file [here](https://drive.google.com/drive/folders/1WaVrlGY144bWFqygE4MVmQcPbBng-eS7?usp=sharing) <br />

-## **Experimental/Optional Mods:**<br />
-1. For now, I am using Ultimate Graphic's paid Reshade which you can get from here: https://www.patreon.com/ultimategraphics/posts <br />
-   If any of you know any free alternatives that look as good, please let me know in my discord :D  <br />
-   Coming back to this, I actually cannot recommend this reshade.
-Has too many depth buffer issues especially in menus.

 ## **IN-GAME SETUP**<br />
-1. If loading an existing save and a pop asking about load order pops up, make sure you click CURRENT. `<----- NEW TO V3`
+1. If loading an existing save and a pop asking about load order pops up, make sure you click CURRENT.
+Then, create a new manual save.
+Close and the game and check if any plugins on the right side unchecked themselves.
+If they did, check them and load the new manual save you created.
+If you close your game again, then the plugins shouldn't uncheck themselves (besides the SFBGS ones) `<----- NEW TO V3`
 2. Make sure your difficulty settings are all on normal
 3. For every new jetpack you equip, you must press F1 to activate the jetpack mod